-TEP retained Tetra Tech to design the existing run-on and run-off control system structures for the Ash Landfill and TEP oversaw the construction of these structures.
-The original plan for the existing landfill, as outlined by Tetra Tech (2011), was a 20-year expansion; however, the schedule was accelerated and the landfill expansion construction was completed thru Phase 5 as shown by Tetra Tech (2011).
+TEP retained Tetra Tech to design run-on and run-off control system structures for the Ash Landfill and TEP oversaw the construction of Retention Structure No. 3.
+The original plan for the existing landfill, as outlined by Tetra Tech (2011), was a 20-year expansion; however, the schedule was accelerated and the landfill expansion construction was completed thru Phase 5 of Ash Capacity (upstream of Retention Structure No. 3) as shown by Tetra Tech (2011).
 The landfill expansion started receiving ash prior to Oct 14, 2015.

-Stormwater run-on and run-off calculations and the evaluation for Ash Landfill and drainage structures were performed by Tetra Tech (2011) using the 100-year, 24-hour storm event; therefore, this design feature is more conservative that required by CCR Rules.
-Tetra Tech (2011) used the peak flow rate, based on the 100-year, 24-hour storm event to determine the discharge calculations for drainage structures (i.e. drainage berms, ditches and detention basin).
-An excerpt from Tetra Tech (2011) is included in Appendix A. AMTECH developed a drawing identifying the existing run-on and run-off control system features based on topographical information provided by Tetra Tech (2011).
+Stormwater run-on and run-off calculations and the evaluation for the Ash Landfill through Phase 5 and Retention Structure No. 3 were performed by Tetra Tech (2011) using the 100-year, 24-hour storm event; which is more conservative than required by CCR Rules.
+Tetra Tech (2011) used the peak flow rate, based on the 100-year, 24-hour storm event to determine the discharge calculations for drainage structures (i.e. drainage berms, ditches and retention structure).
+An excerpt from Tetra Tech (2011) is included in Appendix A. AMTECH developed a drawing identifying the existing run-on and run-off control system features based on topographical information provided by Tetra Tech (2011) and a 2021 survey performed by Perkins Cinders.
 This drawing is included in Appendix B.